w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 #### Inapplicable Example 4

-<a class="example-link" title="Inapplicable Example 4" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/9f373a7eca6b3dc1089e76fa275cdb63c7a8d4b6.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 4" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/9f373a7eca6b3dc1089e76fa275cdb63c7a8d4b6.html">Open in a new tab</a>

 This `canvas` element has an empty (`""`) [accessible name][] because it has no attributes or content to provide an accessible name.